 Once that has happened – convection and conduction take place and continue to move the heat away from the body.

 A major obstacle for heat loss thru radiation is fat.
 Fat is a poor conductor of heat – so if the dog has a thick layer of body fat -a lot of the heat will be stored in the fat instead of radiating out from the skin.

 When we allow the dogs to go fat we disturb the thermoregulating process.
 The body won’t be able to release excess heat thru radiation and that puts a bigger strain on the other heat release systems in charge.
-Systems that uses more energy to work – and a by using energy they also produce heat….
+Systems that use more energy to work – and a by using the energy they also produce heat….